BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryThresholdImage.md

 ## Description

-filter_data.detail_desc=This filter produces an output image whose pixels are either one of two values ( OutsideValue or InsideValue ), depending on whether the corresponding input image pixels lie between the two thresholds ( LowerThreshold and UpperThreshold ).
+This filter produces an output image whose pixels are either one of two values ( OutsideValue or InsideValue ), depending on whether the corresponding input image pixels lie between the two thresholds ( LowerThreshold and UpperThreshold ).
 Values equal to either threshold is considered to be between the thresholds.

 More precisely \f[ Output(x_i) = \begin{cases} InsideValue & \text{if \f$LowerThreshold \leq x_i \leq UpperThreshold\f$} \\ OutsideValue & \text{otherwise} \end{cases} \f]